 The majority of the site is grassland with limited ecological value.
-There are trees and hedgerows along two of the three boundaries of the site.
+There is an area of woodland to the north of the site measuring 0.25 hectares which has the prospect to provide some ecological value and would be retain in the event of any development on site.
+There are also trees along the northern and eastern boundaries of the site and hedgerow along the southern boundary.
 Although a small area of hedgerow may need to be removed to provide a second access the remainder will be retained and the areas of trees along the boarders enhanced to provide maximum ecological improvements.